Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW3/hw_answers.md

 ### What is the (orientable) genus of Q3 (the binary 3-cube)?
 What about Q4?
 Explain with illustrations.

 ![[Pasted image 20250212153742.png]]
-Q3 has a genus of 0 which makes it planar
+Q3 has a genus of 0 which makes it planar on the other hand Q4 has a genus of 1 because it has a subgrah for K33.

+###